 When you're finished, you can skip to the Final Steps.

-The postgres installation doesn't setup a user for you, so you'll need to follow these steps to create a user.
+The postgres installation doesn't setup a user for you, so you'll need to follow these steps to create a user with permission to create databases.
 Feel free to replace

 chris with your username.